Online Counselling (Australia): How It Works For Mental Health

 In recent years, online counseling in Australia has emerged as a convenient form of mental health support.
 With one in five Australians experiencing mental health conditions each year, online therapy can provide a lifeline—especially for those in rural or remote areas, where traditional mental health support options like face-to-face counseling may be limited.
-Plus, while in-person counselling often comes with set appointment times, online counseling can enable greater scheduling flexibility.
-In addition to greater accessibility and flexibility than face-to-face appointments, online counseling can also offer evidence-based practices for Australians seeking help with stress management, low mood, or self-esteem challenges.
+In addition to greater accessibility and scheduling flexibility than face-to-face appointments, online counseling can also offer evidence-based practices for Australians seeking help with stress management, low mood, or self-esteem challenges.
 Even for those without a specific mental health challenge, online therapy can help protect well-being.

 Online counselling, also known as virtual counseling, teletherapy, or telehealth, is a type of therapy provided online.
-On platforms like BetterHelp, online therapy allows individuals to connect with qualified mental health professionals through digital channels like secure:
+Through platforms like BetterHelp.
+Online therapy allows individuals to connect with qualified mental health professionals through digital channels like:

 Finding the right counsellor: Qualifications and care